Multi-competency assessment, grounded in science.

 Creative Problem Solving (CPS)

 A process model that balances divergent thinking (opening up options) and convergent thinking (selecting and strengthening them).
+Case studies capture how candidates navigate this process with AI assistance.

 Creative Product Semantic Scale (CPSS)